Better (Brooke Fraser song)

-"Better" is the debut single by Brooke Fraser from her multi-platinum and award-winning album What to Do with Daylight.
+"Better" is a song by New Zealand singer-songwriter Brooke Fraser from her first album, What to Do with Daylight (2003).
+It was released as her debut single in 2003 and reached number three on the New Zealand Singles Chart.

 Song information

 This was the song that introduced and launched Fraser as a recording artist in New Zealand.
-She wrote the song when she was in seventh form in high school.
+She wrote the song when she was in the seventh form in high school.
 The song was also used in the New Zealand advertisements for World Vision, with Brooke appearing in them as well.

 Chart performance

-"Better" debuted on the New Zealand Singles Chart at number fifty on July 6, 2003 and peaked at number three where it stayed for four weeks.
+"Better" debuted on the New Zealand Singles Chart at number fifty on 6 July 2003 and peaked at number three where it stayed for four weeks.
 The song spent a total of twenty two weeks on the chart.
 Furthermore, the single was the tenth biggest song in the year-end Top 50 Singles of 2003.